abenaTenkorang/school_library/README.md

   - Add new students or teachers
   - Add new books.
   - Save records of who borrowed a given book and when.
-  - And all of this will be built in a beautiful and well-organized way!

 ## 🛠 Built With <a name="built-with"></a>